Consult with a Fort Lauderdale Bicycle Accident Lawyer if You’re Injured in an Accident

 What Will My Fort Lauderdale Bicycle Accident Lawyer Do for Me?

 If you are injured in an auto-bicycle accident, an attorney can do the following for you:

 - Accident Investigation: After interviewing you, your lawyer can investigate the accident completely.
 This could include investigating the scene of the accident, interviewing witnesses and obtaining police reports.

 - Assess Fault: Based on the investigation of the facts, your attorney can determine if a vehicle driver is potentially at fault for your accident.

-- Evaluate Sources of Compensation: Your lawyer will investigate any potential source of recovery for your injuries, including insurance coverage.
+- Evaluate Sources of Compensation: Your bike accident lawyer will investigate any potential source of recovery for your injuries, including insurance coverage.

-- Negotiate with Insurance Companies: A bicycle accident attorney can also take over all communications with insurance companies.
+- Negotiate with Insurance Companies: An attorney can also take over all communications with insurance companies.
 He or she can negotiate with the insurance company regarding any potential settlement.
 It is common for these settlement negotiations to continue even after a lawsuit is filed.
 A settlement could be reached before, during or after trial.

 - Litigation and Trial: If necessary, your personal injury lawyer can file a lawsuit, handle the litigation and even proceed to trial.

-If you are a bicyclist who has been injured in the Fort Lauderdale area or elsewhere in Florida, speak with a bicycle accident lawyer at the Maus Law Firm.
+If you are a bicyclist who has been injured in South Florida, speak with a Fort Lauderdale bicycle accident lawyer at the Maus Law Firm.
 To schedule a free consultation, contact us today.